-Traffic noise is an often-overlooked aspect of urban and suburban development, but its impact on the daily lives of residents cannot be understated.
+Traffic noise is often overlooked in urban and suburban development, yet its impact on residents' daily lives cannot be overstated.
 As highways, expressways, and major roadways expand to accommodate growing populations and increased vehicular movement, the problem of noise pollution has grown in tandem.
-Highway sound barriers, structures designed to intercept and mitigate the noise generated by vehicles, act as a shield for communities located in proximity to these bustling highways.
+Highway sound barriers, structures designed to intercept and mitigate vehicle-generated noise, serve as a shield for communities located in proximity to these highways.

 Basics of Sound Propagation and Attenuation

-To understand how sound barriers work and their importance, it's crucial to grasp the basics of how sound waves travel and can be attenuated.
+To understand how sound barriers work and their importance, it's crucial to grasp the basics of how sound waves propagate and are attenuated.

 Fundamentals of Sound Waves and How They Travel

-Sound waves are essentially vibrations that travel through a medium (like air) as pressure waves.
+Sound waves are essentially pressure waves that travel through a medium (such as air).
 When a car zooms by on a highway, it creates these vibrations.
 These waves move outward in all directions, and when they reach our ears, they are translated into what we perceive as sound.

 The loudness or intensity of sound is measured in decibels (dB).
 The closer one is to the source of the noise (e.g., a busy highway), the louder the sound.
 As the distance from the sound source increases, its intensity decreases.
-However, without any obstruction, sound waves can travel long distances and still be quite audible.
+However, without obstruction, sound waves can travel long distances and remain audible.

 Performance Metrics

 The primary objective of a sound barrier is to effectively reduce noise.
 But how do engineers determine the success of a barrier?
 It's vital to have quantifiable metrics to measure the efficiency of these barriers.
-This ensures they are not just functional but optimized for maximum sound attenuation.
+This ensures that they are not only functional but also optimized for maximum sound attenuation.

 How the Efficiency of a Sound Barrier is Measured